ShaikRahim53/Healzo/README.md

-# Healzo - Medical Document Portal
+# Healzo - Patient Portal

 A full-stack web application for managing patient medical documents (PDFs) with upload, download, and deletion capabilities.